tlswg/rfc8447bis/draft-ietf-tls-rfc8447bis.md

 This document updates the changes to TLS and DTLS IANA registries made in RFC 8447.
-It adds a new value "D" for discouraged to the Recommended column of the selected TLS registries and adds a "Comments" column to all active registries.
+It adds a new value "D" for discouraged to the Recommended column of the selected TLS registries and adds a "Comments" column to all active registries that do not already have a "Comments" column.

 This document updates the following RFCs:
 3749, 5077, 4680, 5246, 5705, 5878, 6520, 7301, and 8447.